Nursing Interventions For Impaired Gas Exchange

 4. Incentive Spirometry and Deep Breathing Exercises

 Encouraging patients to perform incentive spirometry or deep breathing exercises helps prevent atelectasis and improve lung compliance.
-These techniques promote alveolar inflation and support the clearance of secretions.
+These techniques promote alveolar inflation and enable the clearance of secretions.
 Nurses should guide patients through these exercises, ensuring they are performed correctly and consistently.

 5. Management of Secretions and Airway Clearance